 - Propoxyphene: 6 to 48 hours

-- Tetrahydrocannabinol (THC): 6 to 11 weeks with heavy use
+- Tetrahydrocannabinol (THC): up to 6 to 11 weeks with heavy use

 Normal value ranges for over-the-counter or prescription medicines may vary slightly among different laboratories.
 Talk to your provider about the meaning of your specific test results.